Your liver is one of your largest and most important organs.

-- Avoid illicit drugs.
 Every drug you take has to be broken down and removed by your liver.
-Chronic use of drugs like heroin, steroids, and inhalants can permanently damage this organ.
+Chronic use or misuse of drugs like steroids and inhalants can permanently damage this organ.
 Use of harmful or illegal drugs such as heroin can also damage the liver and should be avoided.

 Using alcohol and certain drugs together can compound liver damage.
 Read the instructions carefully before you take any prescription medication, and avoid alcohol if the label says the combination is unsafe.

 Liver supplements make a lot of big claims.
 So far, most of those claims aren’t supported by research.

 If you’re thinking about taking one of these products, check with your doctor first to make sure it’s safe for you.